Course Descriptions // Upcoming Dates // gift vouchers // one-to-one & other bespoke courses

 Further information for the 16 hour course:

 If you have your own bike you can do all the repairs on that so by the end you will have a fully serviced bicycle (service worth at least £90, and now the knowledge & skills to repeat this many times!), or you can use one of our bikes to practise on.
-If you don’t have a bike then we may be able to provide you with one at low cost that you can keep at the end of the course please get in touch for more info.

-NB if your bike is carbon or is worth a lot of money, for insurance reasons (and peace of mind), we may advise you to borrow one of our bikes to carry out the servicing on.
+NB.
+If your bike is carbon or is worth a lot of money, for insurance reasons (and peace of mind), we may advise you to borrow one of our bikes to carry out the servicing on.

 If you would like to apply for a subsidised place, please complete this form: Leeds Bike Mill Bursary Application Form.

-We will confirm 7 days before the event that the course is going ahead, we reserve the right to cancel the event if there are not enough attendees – in this case you will be refunded or given a place on the next course.
+T&Cs: We will confirm 7 days before the event that the course is going ahead, we reserve the right to cancel the event if there are not enough attendees – in this case you will be refunded or given a place on the next course.

 If you are no longer able to attend, we regret that we can only refund your place if we or you are able to fill the place with someone else